-About me in a sentence….I play with fire, challenge the status quo, battle for the underdog and raise money to help disabled children and prevent childhood drowning! (keep reading to find the explanation for those statements)
+About me in a sentence….I play with fire, question the status quo, battle for the underdog and raise money to help disabled children and prevent childhood drowning! (keep reading to find the explanation for those statements)

 About the Mick Morris Musing

 We all have to have a passion, whether that is your family, your work, your community, your sport… and we need to have patience, something that is clearly becoming harder to find in modern society.
-We definitely need persistence… nothing was ever achieved by anyone who quit… if your passionate, patient and prepared to persist there is a lot that can be achieved.
+We definitely need persistence… nothing was ever achieved by anyone who quit… if your passionate, patient and ready to persist there is a lot that can be achieved.
 Finally we all need to have resilience.
-All of the previous things contribute to that resilience, they give you the lessons, the networks and the experiences you need to be able to bounce back from adversity in all its guises.
+All of the previous things contribute to that resilience, they give you the lessons, the networks and the experiences you need to bounce back from adversity in all its guises.

 ………… but you are probably wondering….

 Who the hell is this MICK MORRIS character?

 Glad you asked …

 I have been a professional fire-fighter for 25 years, rising to the rank of Inspector with responsibility for fourteen fire stations, seventeen fire appliances and eighty firefighters, covering three Local Government Areas, making an area of over 1000 square kilometres and a population of over 600,000 people.